 Make sure to choose a secure WordPress hosting service

 It is always crucial to have a good WordPress hosting service that goes a long way and protects your WordPress site from the hacking attacks.
 A good hosting service has a dedicated security team and professionals who always monitor the latest susceptibilities and preemptively implement regulations on the firewalls to lessen the hack attacks on your site.

-Don’t forget to use SSL certificate
+Don’t forget to use an SSL certificate

-SSL certificate is also an important factor for strong encryption so that the hackers can’t intrude your website.
+SSL certificate is also an important factor for strong encryption so that hackers can’t intrude on your website.
 Therefore, get an SSL certificate that will give a security booster with its lock sign and a green bar on the address bar of the URL.
-You can get it from trusted SSL certificate provider.
+You can get it from the trusted SSL certificate provider.

 All the above security tips are great for securing your WordPress website.
 To be honest, there are many, but the above-mentioned are the best practices.
 We don’t want to leave you in a dicey situation.
-Thus we would recommend you to follow all the above security tips for your WordPress website.
+Thus we would recommend you follow all the above security tips for your WordPress website.